-Pretend play and Autism.
-A fascinating activity, pretend play (also referred to as imaginary, symbolic, fantasy, make-believe, or role play) is generally thought of as an important part of children’s learning.
+A fascinating activity, pretend play (also known as imaginary or symbolic play) is generally thought of as an important part of children’s learning.
 In particular, pretend play is considered helpful for the development of language, social and educational abilities of a child.

 In pretend play children “add” an imaginary world on top of reality.
 They build imaginary worlds by acting out stories from different points of view, and in playful interactions with objects, actions and events.
 Somehow magically, the bear toy is thought of as if it was alive, an empty cup as if containing tea, and your child as the best cook ever.

-In respect to pretend play, there is a very limited number of technology-based supports for its development in children with autism.
-Since the ‘90s, it has been repeatedly found that if prompted, children with autism are capable to show pretend play.
-In recent research, modern technology (i.e. augmented reality) was used as prompts for eliciting pretend play in children with autism.
-The results of this work provide supporting evidence for the potential of technology for such causes.
-However, this research is at the beginning.
-Very little is known about how such technology-based prompts should be designed to best support children and those working with them in promoting pretend play.
+In respect to pretend play, there is a very limited number of such technology-based supports.
+One such instance is explored in a recent research where, modern technology (i.e. Augmented Reality) was used to support pretend play in children with autism.
+The results of this work suggest that Augmented Reality has potential to facilitate pretending in young children with autism.
+Although encouraging, this research is at the beginning.
+Very little is known about how such technology should be designed to best support children and those working with them in promoting pretend play.

 - How is pretend play promoted in current practices with children with autism?

-- What type of prompts and prompt-fading strategies are or could be used to promote pretend play in children with autism in practice?
+- What type of scaffolding and fading strategies are (or could be) used to promote pretend play in children with autism in practice?

-- How should technology be designed to prompt pretend play in children with autism?
+- How should technology be designed to scaffold pretend play in children with autism?

 - What are the effects of using such technology in pretend play with children with autism?